xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 ### Publish all branches

-With VSC, Sourcetree or Git.
+With VS Code, Sourcetree or Git.

-(Sourcetree)
+With Sourcetree:

 - click the **Push** button
 - select all local branches (`master`, `xpack` and maybe the `originals`)
 - click the **OK** button